-The trademark is a phrase, word, design, or symbol that differentiates and identifies the source of goods of one party to those of others in the market.
+A trademark is a phrase, word, design, or symbol that differentiates and identifies the source of goods of one party from those of others in the market.
 It safeguards a brand by ensuring that no one can take off the goodwill which provides the brand with its value.
-The trademark registration has been defined under section 2(zb) of trademark act, 1999, as a mark which is capable of being represented graphically and can be differentiated between one party’s goods/services to that of others and might contain the shape of goods, its packaging and combination of colors.
-It is crucial to conduct trademark registration online in India.
+The trademark registration has been defined under Section 2(ZB) of Trade Marks Act, 1999, as a mark which is capable of being represented graphically.
+The mark should be capable of being differentiated between one party’s goods/services to that of others and may contain the shape of goods, its packaging and a combination of colours.
+It is crucial to conduct trademark registration for media and entertainment in India.

-In this blog, we would discuss about the role of trademarks in entertainment and media.
-It is an industry where the name is everything, and the title can make or break the song or movie.
+In this blog, we would discuss the role of trademarks in media and entertainment.
+It is an industry where name is everything, and the title can make or break the song or movie.
 The flourishing media industry has made the role of a trademark even more crucial.
 Trademark protects the artist’s reputation and goodwill.

 Looking to trademark your media work?